ryanKrumbholz/lodestone-assignment/README.md

 To install this project, either download it as a zip file or clone this repo.

 # How to run it:
 In your terminal, navigate to the location of the repo and type the command 'npm run'.
+To run the data randomization script, navigate to the scripts folder and type 'node Data'.

 # Answers to non-coding questions:
 Q: Given your answer, what approaches do you